-This is a Privacy Act system.
+This is not applicable as this is a Privacy Act system.

 7.2 What are the procedures for correcting inaccurate or erroneous information?

 Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed?
 If the correction procedures are the same as those given in question 7.1, state as much.
 This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.